JienanChen/CS-30-Major-Project/Log of Progress on the Project Since May 1, 2019.md

 ## May 7, 2019
 1. Tinkered with the landscaping algorithm with no success.
 2. Started work on interactive scenes with Blaviken.

+## May 8, 2019
+Made improvements to interactive game with Blaviken.
+Moved the code witten in p5js to Visual Studios Code.
+Added music to the game which plays when the user wins, albeit with the aid of noLoop().

+## May 9, 2019
+Found a better way to play music when the user wins without needing noLoop().
+Added a counter and a system which displays the turns left for the user to tag Blaviken.

+## May 10, 2019
+Experimented with using the webcam to display an image of the user during the course of the game involving Blaviken.
+Added a counter and a display system which shows how many times the user has tagged Blaviken, as suggested by Pouya.

+## May 11, 2019
+No work.

+## May 12, 2019
+No work.

+## May 13, 2019
+No work.

+## May 14, 2019
+No work.